 TGax Editor: Change the paragraphs below of this subclause as follows:

-The RX NSS subfield indicates the maximum number of spatial streams, NSS, that the STA can receive and is set to NSS – 1.
+The Rx NSS subfield indicates the maximum number of spatial streams, NSS, that the STA can receive and is set to NSS – 1. (#1134)

-The RX Channel Width subfield indicates the operating channel width supported by the STA in reception, and is set to 0 for 20 MHz, 1 for 40 MHz, 2 for 80 MHz, and 3 for 160 MHz.
+The Rx Channel Width subfield indicates the operating channel width supported by the STA in reception, and is set to 0 for 20 MHz, 1 for 40 MHz, 2 for 80 MHz, and 3 for 160 MHz or 80 + 80 MHz. (#365, 656, 794, 1135, 1260, 2407)

+The UL MU Disable subfield indicates whether UL MU operation is suspended or resumed by the non-AP STA.
+The UL MU Disable subfield is set to 1 to indicate that UL MU operation is suspended; otherwise it is set to 0 to indicate that UL MU operation is resumed.
+An AP sets the UL MU Disable subfield to 0.

+The Tx NSS subfield indicates the maximum number of spatial streams, NSS, that the STA can transmit and is set to NSS – 1. (#2463)

+The TX Power Flag subfield indicates whether transmit power fluctuates at the non-AP STA transmitting the frame.
+The TX Power Flag subfield is set to 1 to indicate that the maximum transmit power fluctuates after the current transmission; otherwise the TX Power Flag subfield is set to 0.

 25.8 Operating mode change